An easy, sweet 2-Ingredient Fudge recipe that melts in your mouth with a delicious chocolatey and chewy texture.

 All you need to make a delicious chocolate fudge are 2 ingredients:

 - Chocolate Chips or dark chocolate – the choice of chocolate matters when it comes to fudge.
 If you are using poor-quality chocolate chips, don’t expect the fudge to be good.
 I prefer high-quality dessert chocolate with 70% cocoa.
 It has a much stronger chocolate flavor than semi-sweet chocolate chips and less sugar, which balances the added sweetness from condensed milk.
 Of course, you can also use white chocolate with this recipe for vegan white chocolate fudge.

-- Condensed Milk – since we don’t use dairy in our recipes, we used coconut condensed milk.
+- Condensed Milk – since we don’t use dairy in our recipes, we used sweetened coconut condensed milk.
 Is it healthier than classic condensed milk?
 Not really!
 It’s actually slightly sweetener than regular condensed milk with almost 1/3 more sugar per serving and slightly higher in saturated fat because it’s made of coconut.
-But fudge is a treat, and you prefer healthier fudge options, try my 4-Ingredient Peanut Butter Fudge or 3-Ingredient Chocolate Almond Butter Fudge instead.
+But fudge is a treat, and if you prefer healthier fudge options, try my 4-Ingredient Peanut Butter Fudge or 3-Ingredient Chocolate Almond Butter Fudge instead.